Flybuys vs Everyday Rewards: How they compare

 Everyday Rewards and Flybuys are the two biggest rewards programs in Australia.
 Find out how they compare and get tips to maximise your rewards.

-Both programs are free to join and you can earn rewards points when you shop at the supermarket – Coles in the case of Flybuys and Woolworths for Everyday Rewards – and program partners.
-Here is a snapshot of the two and below we’ll take a closer look at each one to see how they compare.
-Plus, find out how you can maximise your rewards and the traps to watch out for.
+Both programs are free to join and let you earn points at the supermarket and through various partners.
+Here is a snapshot of how the two compare, how to maximise your rewards, and the traps you should watch out for.

 Flybuys vs Everyday Rewards